Cheddleton: Population

-Cheddleton Carnival
+Events

 Every year there is a carnival organised by the Cheddleton Carnival Committee on the second Saturday in August, held on the Ashcombe Park Cricket Club car park.
 The committee also organises other events in the village throughout the rest of the year, most notably the Bonfire Night fireworks display – held, again, in the car park, and the 'Duck Race', held annually at the Boat Inn and raced along the canal.
 The committee raises funds for Cancer Research UK and to date have raised over £750,000.

 Schools

 Cheddleton is served by St. Edward's CE (c) First School, close to St. Edward's Church and the local community centre.
 Children attend the school from the beginning of their education up to Key Stage 2 (Reception class to Year 4).
 The school has an additional nursery provision and before / after school clubs provided on-site by Early Stages Ltd who also run Teddy's Garden Day nursery from a converted hospital building on St Edwards Park.

 The old schoolhouse has been turned into a well established tea room, there is also a long-standing beauty room, you will also find the parish council committee room, just down the road from St. Edward's.
 On the St Edward's site, the former isolation hospital has been restored and converted into a children's day nursery.